 Canal Park in Duluth MN is a great place to explore for the entire family.
 It sits alongside the scenic Lake Superior shoreline.
 With lighthouses, shopping, dining, fishing, and outdoor activities, you’ll have a great time exploring the fun things to do in Canal Park in Duluth MN.

-Officially Canal Park is just the park on Minnesota Point between Michigan street and the Duluth Ship Canal.
+Officially the Canal Park area is just the park on Minnesota Point between Michigan street and the Duluth Ship Canal.
 Thanks to some great shopping and events, Canal Park encompasses more than just the public official park area.
-Its become one of the most popular areas in Duluth and probably the number one destination for people visiting from out of town.

-Just past the lift bridge is another great strip of land called Minnesota Point.
+Just past the iconic aerial bridge is another great strip of land called Minnesota Point.
 The point is filled with homes and a few quiet parks.
 Most people don’t make it past the lift bridge so it’s a lot of fun to explore!

 Aerial Lift Bridge